 Can’t be bothered reading the whole list?

 Well, for those on a super tight budget you can’t go wrong with the Jackson JS22-7 Dinky.
-It is a phenomenal price for a 7 string and you can sell it on for damn near as much as you bought it for.
+It is a phenomenal price for a 7-string guitar and you can sell it on for damn near as much as you bought it for.

 The Jackson JS22-7 Dinky is all you could ask for in a starter 7-string guitar, coming in at the cheapest guitar on the list.
-With a 26.5” scale on the fretboard beefing up the capabilities for dropping down and double humbucking pickups for next to nothing you are definitely getting a lot for your money.
+With a 26.5” scale on the fretboard beefing up the capabilities for drop down tuning and double humbucking pickups for next to nothing, you are definitely getting a lot for your money.